 Acronyms for the “National Marine Electronics Association”, a unifying force behind the electronics industries that provides a file extension format that is an industry standard.
 Initially developed to aid in marine electronic equipment in the 1908s, the technology is now common among GPS technological systems.

 Software consisting of multiple data and programs that basically operates on computers and manages hardware.
 Some of the most common operating systems people utilize every day on their personal computers include Microsoft Windows programs and Mac OS X. However, Google has been in the process of creating an OS that many people believe could be one of the efficient.

 Passive Tracking System

-Commonly labeled as data loggers or receivers, passive trackers record GPS data and store that information to internal memory for review at a later time.
+Commonly labelled as data loggers or receivers, passive trackers record GPS data and store that information in internal memory for review at a later time.
 The data from a passive tracker is manually downloaded view USB port or download cable, resulting in the system being much more cost-effective and not having monthly service fees.
 The GPS Tracking Key and GPS Tracking Key Pro are the two most popular passive tracking systems among consumers and businesses.

 Radio Frequency Identification: A form of technology that utilizes radio frequency tags that are connected to objects that will transmit information or data to a receiver.

 A form of GPS tracking that allows users to remotely access GPS data live as it happens.
 The real-time tracking unit receives GPS signals and then transmits that information via wireless networks, allowing users to have instant access to the location of a person, vehicle, asset or object.
 This form of GPS tracking is commonly used in fleet management and auto-theft recovery applications.

 The frequency or rate in which position updates are acquired and stored in the internal memory of a GPS receiver.
 Think of the sampling rate like “breadcrumbs” strong across a path, independent pieces of data that are used in conjunction with one another to provide GPS users with a way to monitor travels.